rafasoares/cancancan-wiki/Defining-Abilities.md

 ## Hash of Conditions

 A hash of conditions can be passed to further restrict which records this permission applies to.
-Here the user will only have permission to read active projects which he owns.
+Here the user will only have permission to read active projects which they own.

 ```ruby
 can :read, Project, :active => true, :user_id => user.id